lperez1417/KruskalMann/README.md

 			and quality
 			(source code will not be exmained outside the team) Report how code development fundamentals apply to the practicum

+# Milestones:
+	# Inception
+		software product is conceived and defined
+	# Planning
+		Initial schedule, resources and cost are determined
+	# Requirements Analysis
+		Specify what the applicaiton must do
+	# Design
+		Specify the parts how they fit
+	# Implementation
+		Write the code
+	# Testing
+		Execute the application with input test data
+	# Maintenance
+		Repair defects and add capability